 - Name: Descriptive name for the specific field.

 In HL7 messaging, the separator characters are known as the message delimiters or encoding characters.
 They are the specific predefined characters used to define the beginning and end of a message component.
-These include the segment terminator, the component separator, subcomponent separator, repetition separator, field separator, and escape character.
+These include the segment terminator, the component separator, the subcomponent separator, the repetition separator, the field separator, and the escape character.